 Reason #2: Tracking Your Employees’ Performance is Key

 Once you roll out a training program, you need to know if it’s successful.
 Right?

 In the traditional classroom model, trainers often had to manually track students’ performance.
 This practice is both time-consuming and prone to errors; it doesn’t quickly and accurately show if your training is succeeding.

 On the contrary, using digital technologies as an integral component of the training strategy, allows your company to see instantly how your employees are performing; many training platforms come with built-in analytics and data reporting so your business can easily see areas of success and failure.

-For example, using technology, like a Learning Management System (LMS), you can answer these questions:
+For example, using new technology, like an LRS, you can answer these questions:

 - Did the employees complete the training program?